elRaulito/Iotraffic-hackaton/AIcam/README.md

 # Configuration

-When the esp32-cam turns on it will generate its own wifi, the name is **IoTrafficCam** and the password is **12345678**, after connecting open a browser and go to the page http://192.168.1.1 This page will appear:
+When the esp32-cam turns on it will generate its own wifi, the name is **CameraIoTraffic** and the password is **12345678**, after connecting open a browser and go to the page http://192.168.1.1 This page will appear: